|Mary proclaims the greatness of the Lord working in her soul|

-My soul proclaims the greatness of the Lord, and my spirit rejoices in God my saviour.
+My soul proclaims the greatness of the Lord, and my spirit rejoices in God my savior.
 With these words Mary first acknowledges the special gifts she has been given.
-Then she recalls God’s universal favours, bestowed unceasingly on the human race.
+Then she recalls God’s universal favors, bestowed unceasingly on the human race.

 When a man devotes all his thoughts to the praise and service of the Lord, he proclaims God’s greatness.
 His observance of God’s commands, moreover, shows that he has God’s power and greatness always at heart.
 His spirit rejoices in God his saviour and delights in the mere recollection of his creator who gives him hope for eternal salvation.

 These words are often for all God’s creations, but especially for the Mother of God.
 She alone was chosen, and she burned with spiritual love for the son she so joyously conceived.
 Above all other saints, she alone could truly rejoice in Jesus, her saviour, for she knew that he who was the source of eternal salvation would be born in time in her body, in one person both her own son and her Lord.

 For the Almighty has done great things for me, and holy is his name.
 Mary attributes nothing to her own merits.
 She refers all her greatness to the gift of the one whose essence is power and whose nature is greatness, for he fills with greatness and strength the small and the weak who believe in him.